kwur/new-kwur-site/_posts/2011-04-06-introducing-kwur-mobile-apps.md

   </p>

   <p>
-    Good news everyone!&nbsp; Starting tonight, you, dear listener, can download the KWUR App for Android phones for FREE.&nbsp; It's relatively basic: it allows you to listen in to our high quality online stream and displays song information (artist, album, song) as well as album artwork.&nbsp; You can also see what's been played recently.
+    Good news everyone!
+Starting tonight, you, dear listener, can download the KWUR App for Android phones for FREE.
+It's relatively basic: it allows you to listen in to our high quality online stream and displays song information (artist, album, song) as well as album artwork.
+You can also see what's been played recently.
   </p>

   <p>
-    Here are some screenshots to tide you over, and we'll be back with a link to the app itself when it goes live.&nbsp; Also, we'll have a free version available for the iPhone as soon as Mr. Jobs deems us worthy.
+    Here are some screenshots to tide you over, and we'll be back with a link to the app itself when it goes live.
+Also, we'll have a free version available for the iPhone as soon as Mr. Jobs deems us worthy.
   </p>

   <p>